Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 ```fsharp
 let xhr = XMLHttpRequest.Create()
 ```
 We create an instance per request we want to send.
 It is common to give the value of the created instance the name `xhr`.
-Next we open up the communication using the `open` function, giving it two parameters: the HTTP "*method*" and the url that points to the resource we want to load, in this case the resource at path `/index.html` which points to the `index.html` file inside the `public` directory:
+Next we open up the communication using the `open` function, giving it two parameters: the HTTP "*method*" and the url that points to the resource we want to load, in this case the resource at path `/index.html` which points to the `index.html` file inside the `dist` directory:
 ```fsharp
 xhr.``open``(method="GET", url="/index.html")
 ```
 The server returned a response with status code 200 for the client which is what was printed to the console of the browser because the server was able to find the specified resource.
-Now if we ask for a resource that does not exist, i.e. a file that is not present in the `public` directory such as `/non-existent.txt` and re-run the code, we get the following in our console:
+Now if we ask for a resource that does not exist, i.e. a file that is not present in the `dist` directory such as `/non-existent.txt` and re-run the code, we get the following in our console:

 <div style="width:100%;">
   <div style="margin: 0 auto; width:100%;">